onqtam/headjack/docs/why/14_ECONOMICS.md

 ██████████████████████████████████████████████████████████████████
 # SECTION: Redirecting surplus
 ██████████████████████████████████████████████████████████████████

+> "We have always known that heedless self interest was bad morals, we now know that it is bad economics." - [Franklin D. Roosevelt](https://www.goodreads.com/quotes/35219-we-have-always-known-that-heedless-self-interest-was-bad)

 > "From surplus above subsistence, we get the whole mass of profits, savings, investment, and consumption of luxury commodities.
 In capitalism, ownership of this surplus, much of which is spent on luxury, has been used as an incentive to increase production and boost growth; it is what encourages investors to invest, savers to save, and landlords to rent.
 The disproportionate power of billionaires and the effort of those who aspire to such levels of wealth is this incentive in action.
 But like all things in economics, this incentive is a tradeoff.
 There are costs to this luxurious incentive mechanism: the production costs of the luxury goods themselves, the free time afforded to those who have secured the means of their substance without labor, the redundancies of production demanded by market competition and consumer choice, the power and talent directed into the zero-sum games in the financial industry which must manage this accumulated wealth, and the speculative bubbles which naturally result from such accumulation." - [The Luxuries We Can No Longer Afford, Palladium Magazine](https://www.palladiummag.com/2020/04/24/the-luxuries-we-can-no-longer-afford/)